-• Keep mooring lines, tow lines and other obstructions clear of the steering system.

-• Keep the steering system's moving parts clean and lubricated.
+- Keep mooring lines, tow lines and other obstructions clear of the steering system. - Keep the steering system's moving parts clean and lubricated. - Regularly inspect the steering system for kinks, damage and corrosion.

 Refer to Basic Maneuvering, in this section, for additional steering information.